ste-hue/ste-hue/README.md

 - 👀 I'm a SE.

-- 🌱 machine learning, Data Eng, LLM
+- 🌱 I'm interested in Langchain and LLM in general.

-- 💼 automation, data flow
+- 💼 automation, data flow.

-- 💞️ solving problems

 - 📫 ste.dellapietra@gmail.com.